 One way to understand the changes in state occupancy across various energy intervals is through the density of states (DOS).
-A high DOS at a specific energy level indicates many available states for occupation at that energy (Asefa and Gerbaba, 2022).
-The band arrangement and density of states for $Al_2O_3$ sample are presented in Figure 2(a and b).
-A detailed analysis of Figure 3(b and c) shows a significant contribution from the anion 2s-orbital hybrid to the lower valence band, while the anion 2p-orbital affects the upper valence band.
-Moreover, the cation 3p-orbital mainly contributes to the conduction band, as illustrated in Figure 3(c).
+A high DOS at a specific energy level indicates many available states for occupation at that energy (Asefa & Gerbaba, 2022).
+The band arrangement and density of states for the Al2O3 sample are presented in Figure 2(a & b).
+A detailed analysis of Figure 3(b & c) shows a significant contribution from the anion 2s-orbital hybrid to the lower valence band, while the anion 2p-orbital affects the upper valence band.
+Moreover, the cation 3porbital mainly contributes to the conduction band, as illustrated in Figure 3(c).
 The estimated bandgap value for corundum from Arusha mining indicates the insulating nature of the sample.

-The estimated static dielectric constant $\varepsilon_1$ (0) for the corundum sample is 3.05 (Figure 4 a), whereby the value of the ordinary refractive index of 1.746 is obtained.
-This estimated value of ordinary refractive index obtained using Figure 4(a) coincides with one that is indicated in Figure 4 (c).
-The refractive index obtained in this study is comparable to that of $\alpha$ -Al2O3 by (Zouboulis and Grimsditch, 1991) of 1.774 value.
-The imaginary portion of dielectric function and extinction coefficient are also displayed in Figure 4(b and d).
-Generally, this results show a good agreement for spectra with theoretical study by (Feneberg et al., 2018).
-Therefore, it can be considered as the results that forms the basis for further studies.
+The estimated static dielectric constant ε_1 (0) for the corundum sample is 3.05 (Figure 4 a), whereby the value of the ordinary refractive index of 1.746 is obtained.
+This estimated value of the ordinary refractive index obtained using Figure 4(a) coincides with one that is indicated in Figure 4 (c).
+The refractive index obtained in this study is comparable to that of α -Al2O3 (Zouboulis & Grimsditch, 1991) of 1.774 value.
+The imaginary portion of dielectric function and extinction coefficient are also displayed in Figure 4(b & d).
+These results are in good agreement with the theoretical study (Feneberg et al., 2018).
+Therefore, it can be considered as the results that form the basis for further studies.

 This suggests that the reflectivity is isotropic (uniform in all directions).
-The energy loss spectrum illustrates the amount of energy lost when a fast-moving electron traverses the material (Bouhemadou and Khenata, 2007).
-The bulk plasma frequency $\omega{p}$ , is the main peak on the loss function spectrum, this happens as $\mathcal{E}2 < 1$ and $\mathcal{E}1$ approach zero (Li et al., 2008).
+The energy loss spectrum illustrates the amount of energy lost when a fast-moving electron traverses the material (Bouhemadou & Khenata, 2007).
+The bulk plasma frequency ω_p is the main peak on the loss function spectrum, this happens as $\mathcal{E}2 < 1$ and \mathcal{E}1 approach zero (Li et al., 2008).
 When comparing Figure 5(a), which shows a rapid decline in reflectance, to Figure 5(c), which features a sharp peak indicating a sudden drop in reflectance, the primary peak value in the loss function is approximately 25.10 eV (Figure 5c).